-Now modify your program to install an interrupt service routine for the UserRTI vector, and activate the HC12's UserRTI (Real Time Interrupt) timer hardware.
+→ Now modify your program to install an interrupt service routine for the UserRTI vector using the SetUserVector D-bug12 function, and activate the HC12's UserRTI (Real Time Interrupt) timer hardware.
+Refer to Prof. Cady's book to verify any details.